Medlow Bath railway station: History

 The single track main line from Katoomba to Blackheath was opened in 1868.
 A halt stop was established at Medlow Bath in 1880.
 Upon opening, it was named Browns Siding Pulpit Hill, because of Brown's pioneering sawmill close by on Railway Parade.
 The station was renamed Medlow on 1 March 1883 and Medlow Bath on 1 October 1903 with the opening of Mark Foy's Hydro.

 The 1881 platform was 30 metres (100 feet) long and was situated on the down side of the single line where the present station is located.
 Additions to the station buildings were made in 1899, but duplication of the line in 1902 prompted the replacement of the original platform by the present island platform.
 The existing buildings date from that time and like most stations between Emu Plains and Lithgow, Medlow Bath received a standard Federation style brick building.

 Also on the platform is a small timber signal box.
 An open interlocking frame was erected on the platform in 1909 but evidence suggests that the frame was not covered by the existing structure until c.
 1922.
 It was taken out of service in 1957 but continued to be used as a store.
 It is now a rare example of a separate platform level signal box.

 An additional siding was built in 1926 and in 1942 the platform was extended at the Sydney end.

 The gatekeepers cottage is now privately owned.

 Platforms and services

 Medlow Bath has one island platform with two sides.
-It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.
+It is serviced by Sydney Trains Blue Mountains Line services travelling from Sydney Central to Lithgow.